Chicago, March 22, 2011

 In his remarks, he explained, "Sustaining Places will examine both how places can be sustained and how places themselves sustain life and civilizations.
 Planning's comprehensive focus is not limited to a building or a site but encompasses all scales and all forms of organization of human settlements, from rural areas and small town to cities and metropolitan regions.
 Planners are uniquely qualified to be global leaders in integrating these two concepts of sustainability and places.
 Ours is the place-making profession and the places that we make must have lasting value for all."

-Knight's Tuesdays at APA presentation took a closer look at the Sustaining Places Initiative and its focus on positioning the comprehensive plan as the primary local sustainability policy tool.
+In this program, Knight took a closer look at the Sustaining Places Initiative and its focus on positioning the comprehensive plan as the primary local sustainability policy tool.

 About the Speaker